The Fall (TV series): Series 1

 On 3 February 2012, BBC Two picked up The Fall series with a five-episode order.
 The series was written by Allan Cubitt and produced for BBC Two by Artists Studio and BBC Northern Ireland, with funding from Northern Ireland Screen and the European Regional Development Fund.
 Gub Neal and Julian Stevens produced, with Cubitt, Justin Thomson-Glover, Patrick Irwin, and Stephen Wright serving as executive producers.
 Jakob Verbruggen directed the first series.
 Cubitt cast Gillian Anderson first, then cast Jamie Dornan.
-The series premiered in the Republic of Ireland on RTÉ One on 12 May 2013, and in the UK on BBC Two on 13 May 2013.
+The series premiered in the Republic of Ireland on RTÉ One on 12 May 2013, in the UK on BBC Two on 13 May 2013 and ZDFneo on 14 May 2013.

 Series 2

 BBC Two renewed the show for a second series on 27 May 2013.
 On 21 October 2013, it was announced that Jakob Verbruggen would not be returning to direct The Fall's second series.
 Instead Cubitt would direct, with production due to begin in February 2014.
 Series star Gillian Anderson became an executive producer for the programme from its second series.
 Production of series 2 ended in June 2014.
 Series 2 began in the Republic of Ireland and Northern Ireland on Sunday, 9 November on RTÉ One and in the United Kingdom on BBC Two Thursday, 13 November 2014.